Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Factorizations, comparison theorem and composition of homomorphisms

-The middle equation follows from the isomorphisms above.
-The proof of the theorem is now complete. \end{proof} Now we will show the stability of regularity over a homomorphism with respect to taking fractional Veronese.
-The second part of the next result can be seen as a connection between working with the fractional Veronese, namely computing $\reg_{\vphi}M$ and working with the Veronese gradings, namely computing $\reg_{\widehat{\vphi}}\up{\vphi}M$. \begin{thm} The following statements hold true for any complex $M\in \dgrcatp S$. \begin{enumerate} \item For any $t\ge 1$, denote by $\vphi^{(1/t)}$ the induced homomorphism $R^{(1/t)}\to S^{(1/t)}$.
+The first part of the next result shows the stability of regularity over a homomorphism with respect to taking fractional Veronese.
+The second part gives a connection between the fractional Veronese and the Veronese grading, namely provides a comparison between the regularity of $M$ over $R^{(1/d)}\to S$ and that over the induced morphism $R\to S^{(d)}$. \begin{thm} The following statements hold true for any complex $M\in \dgrcatp S$: \begin{enumerate}[\quad \rm(i)] \item For any $s\ge 1$, denote by $\vphi^{(1/s)}$ the induced homomorphism $R^{(1/s)}\to S^{(1/s)}$.
 Then we have